jnkather/DeepHistology/README.md

 # DeepHistology
 A pan-cancer platform for mutation prediction from routine histology by the Kather lab (http://kather.ai).
 This is implemented in MATLAB and requires version R2019a+ (for some visualizations, R2019b+).

-The data preprocessing workflow ("the Aachen protocol") is described here: https://zenodo.org/record/3694994
+![Fig1][figure1.jpg]

 Briefly, to use these scripts, you should
-1. prepare your data according to the Aachen protocol
+1. prepare your data according to the Aachen protocol as described here: https://zenodo.org/record/3694994
 2. prepare an "experiment file" which specifies the name of the project, the location of the tiles and the targets to be predicted
 3. run autoDeepLearn('experiment','<your experiment name>') to run a cross-validated experiment
 4. visualize the results with autoVisualize('experiment','<your experiment name>')

+An example for a possible data structure (project TCGA-CRC-DX) is:
+- experiment file 'tcga-crc-generated' is located in './experiments'
+- CLINI table 'TCGA-CRC-DX_CLINI.xlsx' is located in './cliniData' and has a column called PATIENT
+- SLIDE table 'TCGA-CRC-DX_SLIDE.csv' is located in './cliniData' and has a column called PATIENT and a column called FILENAME
+- image tiles were generated with QuPath, are named according to the Aachen protocol and are located at 'E:/TCGA-CRC-DX/BLOCKS/'

 ## Main scripts and their input arguments